Canada opposition chief vows crime crackdown, pressed on U.S. citizenship

 Scheer instead took aim at Prime Minister Justin Trudeau, who is trying to recover from images showing him dressed in blackface, and accused him of breaking promises to eliminate the budget deficit and make life more affordable.

-“When Canadians are looking at what he is offering this election, they know they cannot trust him,” Scheer said of Trudeau.
+“When Canadians are looking at what he is offering this election, they know they cannot trust him,” Scheer said.

 Trudeau told reporters in Quebec City that Scheer needed to be honest with Canadians about his dual citizenship and noted that he had apologized repeatedly for the blackface incidents.